Compliance

 MCP integration

-Five compliance tools are available via the MCP endpoint:
+Compliance-related tools available via the MCP endpoint:

 System-level compliance